nylander/Align-and-trees-parallel-workflow/README.md

 The sequences in the input files are assumed to be unaligned, and where the first step in the workflow is to attempt to do multiple-sequence alignment.
-If the input files are already aligned, the workflow needs to be started with the `-A` option.
+If the input files are already aligned, the workflow can be started with the `-A` option.

 ## Output

-From a default run (mafft, bmge, threeshrink, mafft, modeltest-ng, raxml-ng, astral)
+From a default run (mafft + bmge + threeshrink + mafft + modeltest-ng + raxml-ng +
+astral)

 - Alignments in `outputfolder/1_align/`